-True or False?
+True or false?
 Your sunscreen should have UVA and UVB protection.

 The Skin Cancer Foundation says that ultraviolet A rays are present all day and can cause skin-aging and wrinkling while ultraviolet B rays are strongest during peak hours (10 a.m. to 4 p.m.) and can cause sunburns.
 Both types have been linked to skin cancer.

-True or False?
+True or false?
 One application of sunscreen lasts all day.

 False: Sunscreen should be reapplied throughout the day and SPF, or sun protection factor, can help you know how often.
 Dr. Malin explains, “If you typically burn after 10 minutes in the sun, multiply that number by the SPF.
 For SPF 30, this would translate to 300 minutes, but the sunscreen will start to rub off before then.
 So, reapply often, at least every two hours.”

-True or False?
+True or false?
 You should use the highest SPF possible.

-True or False?
+True or false?
 A little dab of sunscreen goes a long way.

-True or False?
+True or false?
 You can get sun damage on a cloudy day.

 True: One of the most common mistakes people make is forgetting about incidental sun exposure.
 Your skin is still soaking up UV rays even on cloudy days or while driving with the windows down.
 To help protect skin in such situations, Dr. Malin suggests making protection part of your normal routine.
 “Put sunscreen on first thing in the morning, even if you aren’t thinking about going outside – be consistent.”

-True or False?
+True or false?
 Sunscreen is better than covering up.

 False: While sunscreen is vital and should be used, Dr. Malin stresses the value of staying covered up.
-Wear lightweight, tightly-woven hats, shirts and pants.
+Wear lightweight, tightly woven hats, shirts and pants.
 Combine sunscreen and sun-protective clothing for your strongest protection.